vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/6_comparision_light_flux_radiant_intensity.md

 ## Introduction

-In radiometry and lighting design, **light flux (radiant flux)** and **radiant intensity** are key concepts.
+In radiometry and lighting design, **light flux (radiant flux)** and **radiant intensity** are essential concepts.
 While closely related, they describe different aspects of how light or electromagnetic radiation is emitted from a source.

 This document explores the definitions, differences, and relationships between these two concepts.